Steven Kwan Player Props: Guardians vs. Astros

 Steven Kwan At The Plate

-- He has hit a home run in two of 62 games played this season, and in 0.7% of his plate appearances.
+- In 63 games played this season, he has gone deep in only two of them.

-- Kwan has picked up an RBI in 19.4% of his games this season, with more than one RBI in 4.8% of his games.
-He has also produced three or more runs in one contest.
+- Kwan has had at least one RBI in 20.6% of his games this year (13 of 63), with two or more RBI four times (6.3%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 53.2% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (8.1%).
+- He has scored in 34 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.